How to deal with the Gamezooks virus on Mac?

 What you need to know about Gamezooks

 While it’s technically not a virus, Gamezooks is a potentially unwanted program.
-And while you may choose to visit the Gamezooks website to play games (though we wouldn’t recommend it since it contains plenty of misleading adverts and banners), the software that’s downloaded to your Mac doesn’t arrive with an invitation.
+And while you may choose to visit the Gamezooks website to play games — though we wouldn’t recommend it since it contains plenty of misleading adverts and banners — the software that’s downloaded to your Mac doesn’t arrive with an invitation.
 Instead, like a lot of malware, it’s bundled with other programs you’ve chosen to download.
-Once on your Mac, in the form of a browser extension, it will display adverts to try and entice you to play its games, so that it can show you more adverts, and possibly capture your IP address and other browser data.
+Once on your Mac, in the form of a browser extension, it will display adverts to try and entice you to play its games so that it can show you more adverts and possibly capture your IP address and other browser data.

 To avoid installing Gamezooks by accident, you should be careful about the applications you download to your Mac.
 And don’t ignore warnings from the operating system that tell you the app you’re trying to install is not from a trusted developer.
-These warnings are designed to prevent you installing malware by accident, so think carefully before overriding the system protection and allowing them to be installed.
-If you do find that Gamezooks is installed on your Mac, don’t worry, you can remove it fairly easily following the steps below.
+These warnings are designed to prevent you from installing malware by accident, so think carefully before overriding system protection and allowing them to be installed.
+If you do find that Gamezooks is installed on your Mac, don’t worry, you can remove it fairly easily by following the steps below.